LATEST NEWS

 -

-The Vietnamese government has denied allegations of repression against two Montagnards who wrote to the United Nations about the lack of religious freedom in their home province of Dak Lak.
+wrote to the United Nations about the lack of religious freedom in their home province of Dak Lak.

 -